Error Checking Test

 View a sample report

-Results for the Error Checking Test along with other assessments the candidate takes will be compiled to produce a candidate report.
 The report is automatically generated and available both online and as a downloadable pdf so they can be shared with other team members and employees alike.

-The format of Pickeds error checking test
+The format of the Neuroworx error checking test

-Picked’s error checking test contains multiple-choice questions, which each contain one correct answer and four distractors.
+Neuroworx’s error checking test contains multiple-choice questions, which each contain one correct answer and four distractors.

 A distractor is an option that is purposefully similar to the correct answer but is incorrect.
 Distractors make the test more challenging and help to assess an applicant's true ability more accurately.